RobHossBoss/RobHossBoss.com/_posts/2015-04-15-smartwatches.md

 ### [Android Wear](https://www.android.com/intl/en_us/wear/)

 For me, [Android Wear](https://www.android.com/intl/en_us/wear/) as an OS takes the cake.
 It works seamlessly with Android phones (and more recently iOS devices) offering voice controls and a beautiful card style navigation.
-The drawback, however, comes with the types of devices that are capable to run the OS.
+The drawback, however, comes with the types of devices that are capable of running the OS.
 While LCD or OLED displays are beautiful they do require a lot of power to operate.
 With such a small form-factor and current battery technology, the types of watches that run Android Wear just aren't up to snuff.

 ![Android wear OS examples](../../../../img/smartwatches/android-wear.jpg)